AltBeacon/android-beacon-library/README.md

 ### Maven

-Add JCenter to your build file's list of repositories.
+Add Maven Central to your build file's list of repositories.

 ```groovy
 repositories {